namtran166/BootcampNotes/README.md

 }
 ```

-## GET /books
+## GET /items
-What is a bookstore without our favorite books?
-With this endpoint we can easily access to all books we currently have in our database!
-Just a quick reminder, don't forget to put some books in the store first!
+What is a store without our favorite items?
+With this endpoint we can easily access to all items we currently have in our database!
+Just a quick reminder, don't forget to put some items in the store first!
 ```
 No request body needed.
 ```
 #### Successful request
-Whatever the request is, there is always a 200 OK response with our books (none or many):
+Whatever the request is, there is always a 200 OK response with our items (none or many):
 ```
 [
     {
-        "book_id": <int:book_id>,
+        "item_id": <int:item_id>,
         "name": <string:name>,
-        "author": <string:author>,
+        "price": <float:price>,
         "store_id": <int:store_id>
     },
     ...
 ]
 ```

-## GET /books/<int:book_id>
+## GET /items/<int:item_id>
-With this endpoint we can easily access to a particular book we currently have in our database!
-Just a quick reminder, don't forget to put the bookID!
+With this endpoint we can easily access to a particular item we currently have in our database!
+Just a quick reminder, don't forget to put the item_id!
 ```
 No request body needed.
 ```
 #### Successful request
-In case you find your book, congratulations!
-There is always a 200 OK response with your book as well:
+In case you find your item, congratulations!
+There is always a 200 OK response with your item as well:
 ```
 {
-    "book_id": <int:book_id>,
+    "item_id": <int:item_id>,
     "name": <string:name>,
-    "author": <string:author>,
+    "price": <float:price>,
     "store_id": <int:store_id>
 }
 ```
 #### Unsuccessful request
-Too bad we cannot find your book!
-We return a 404 Not Found response to notice you that:
+Too bad we cannot find your item!
+We return a 404 Not Found response to notify you that:
 ```
 {
-    "message": "Book not found."
+    "message": "Item not found."
 }
 ```
 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!
 ```
 {
-    "message": "An error occurred when trying to get this book."
+    "message": "An error occurred when trying to get this item."
 }
 ```

-## POST /books/<int:book_id>
+## POST /items/<int:item_id>
-With this endpoint we can easily upload our favorite book we currently have to our store!
-Just a quick reminder, don't forget to put the bookID!
+With this endpoint we can easily upload our favorite item we currently have to our store!
+Just a quick reminder, don't forget to put the item_id!
 ```
 Header:
     Content-Type: application/json